kasprowski/chaos_det/README.md

 # chaos_det
-Jupyer Notebook with the code described in the paper "Detection of deterministic and chaotic signals on the basis of the LSTM model training results"
+Jupyter Notebook with the code described in the paper "Detection of deterministic and chaotic signals on the basis of the LSTM model training results"
+The file may be opened in e.g. in Google Colab (it has all necessary libraries).